Dodgers vs. Angels Player Props Betting Odds

 Freeman Stats

-- Freeman has recorded at least one hit in four straight games.
-During his last five outings he is hitting .190 with a double, two walks and two RBI.
+- Freeman has recorded at least one hit in five straight games.
+During his last five outings he is batting .238 with a double, two walks and two RBI.

 Freeman Recent Games